VanEck Vectors High Yield Muni ETF (NYSEARCA:HYD) Shares Sold by WealthPLAN Partners LLC

-WealthPLAN Partners LLC lessened its position in shares of VanEck Vectors High Yield Muni ETF (NYSEARCA:HYD) by 15.1% during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 5,831 shares of the company’s stock after selling 1,037 shares during the period.
-WealthPLAN Partners LLC’s holdings in VanEck Vectors High Yield Muni ETF were worth $350,000 as of its most recent SEC filing.
+WealthPLAN Partners LLC cut its position in shares of VanEck Vectors High Yield Muni ETF (NYSEARCA:HYD) by 15.1% during the 3rd quarter, according to the company in its most recent filing with the SEC.
+The firm owned 5,831 shares of the company’s stock after selling 1,037 shares during the quarter.
+WealthPLAN Partners LLC’s holdings in VanEck Vectors High Yield Muni ETF were worth $350,000 as of its most recent filing with the SEC.

-A number of other large investors have also recently added to or reduced their stakes in the business.
-Sei Investments Co. lifted its holdings in shares of VanEck Vectors High Yield Muni ETF by 7.5% in the 3rd quarter.
-Sei Investments Co. now owns 2,294,414 shares of the company’s stock worth $137,232,000 after purchasing an additional 160,393 shares during the last quarter.
-Morgan Stanley boosted its position in VanEck Vectors High Yield Muni ETF by 11.1% during the third quarter.
-Morgan Stanley now owns 860,487 shares of the company’s stock valued at $51,457,000 after purchasing an additional 86,005 shares during the last quarter.
-NorthCoast Asset Management LLC lifted its position in shares of VanEck Vectors High Yield Muni ETF by 1.1% in the second quarter.
-NorthCoast Asset Management LLC now owns 819,947 shares of the company’s stock worth $48,643,000 after buying an additional 9,259 shares during the last quarter.
-D.A.
-Davidson & CO. increased its stake in shares of VanEck Vectors High Yield Muni ETF by 4.3% in the third quarter.
-D.A.
-Davidson & CO. now owns 458,916 shares of the company’s stock worth $27,443,000 after purchasing an additional 18,863 shares during the period.
-Finally, Assetmark Inc. increased its stake in shares of VanEck Vectors High Yield Muni ETF by 362.6% in the second quarter.
-Assetmark Inc. now owns 428,623 shares of the company’s stock worth $25,547,000 after purchasing an additional 335,962 shares during the period.
+Several other hedge funds and other institutional investors also recently modified their holdings of the stock.
+Mercer Global Advisors Inc. ADV acquired a new position in shares of VanEck Vectors High Yield Muni ETF in the 3rd quarter worth $383,000.
+Sei Investments Co. grew its holdings in shares of VanEck Vectors High Yield Muni ETF by 5.2% in the 3rd quarter.
+Sei Investments Co. now owns 2,244,416 shares of the company’s stock worth $134,242,000 after acquiring an additional 110,395 shares during the last quarter.
+Rehmann Capital Advisory Group grew its holdings in shares of VanEck Vectors High Yield Muni ETF by 302.1% in the 3rd quarter.
+Rehmann Capital Advisory Group now owns 33,985 shares of the company’s stock worth $2,032,000 after acquiring an additional 25,533 shares during the last quarter.
+Captrust Financial Advisors grew its holdings in shares of VanEck Vectors High Yield Muni ETF by 1.0% in the 3rd quarter.
+Captrust Financial Advisors now owns 30,173 shares of the company’s stock worth $1,809,000 after acquiring an additional 294 shares during the last quarter.
+Finally, OLD Mission Capital LLC acquired a new position in shares of VanEck Vectors High Yield Muni ETF in the 3rd quarter worth $258,000.

 Want to see what other hedge funds are holding HYD?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for VanEck Vectors High Yield Muni ETF (NYSEARCA:HYD).